-Students gain leadership experience through 180 campus organizations.
+Students gain leadership experience through nearly 200 campus organizations.
 A student serves as a voting member of the SMU Board of Trustees, and others serve on board committees.

 Undergraduate students participate in scholarly research, civic engagement, professional internships and creative activity related to education goals.

-Nearly 3,000 undergraduate volunteers serve annually through approximately 70 nonprofit agencies.
+Nearly 3,000 undergraduate volunteers serve annually through more than 100 nonprofit agencies.

 Students also participate in Alternative Break national service projects.